TERMS AND CONDITIONS FOR THE SUPPLY OF GOODS AND SERVICES

 5.2 The Company shall be entitled to supply the Goods and/or Services in instalments in which case each instalment shall be treated as an entirely separate contract and any default or breach by the Company in respect of any such instalment shall not entitle the Customer to cancel any other instalment or treat the Contract as a whole as repudiated.
 Signature of the Company’s delivery note by a person reasonably appearing to be the Customer’s representative shall be conclusive proof of delivery.

-5.3 The Customer shall inspect the Goods on delivery and if the Goods are damaged on delivery or less than the correct amount of the Goods is delivered then, unless the Customer puts a note to such effect on the delivery note and notifies the Company within two (2) Working Days of delivery, confirming the notification in writing by letter to the Company within 5 Working Days of delivery, no claim against the Company may be made in respect of damage to or short delivery of such Goods.
+5.3 The Customer shall inspect the Goods on delivery and if the Goods are damaged on delivery or less than the correct amount of the Goods is delivered then, unless the Customer puts a note to such effect on the delivery note and notifies the Company on the delivery date, confirming the notification in writing by letter to the Company within 5 Working Days of delivery, no claim against the Company may be made in respect of damage to or short delivery of such Goods.
 Except where such notification is given, the Customer shall be deemed to accept the Goods on delivery notwithstanding any late delivery by the Company.

 5.4 The Customer will have no claim in respect of any alleged non-delivery of the Goods unless it gives written notice to the Company which is received by the Company within seven (7) Working Days of the date of the invoice in respect of those Goods.

 5.5 If the Customer fails to take or accept delivery of the Goods or fails to give the Company adequate delivery instructions before any estimated delivery date, then, without prejudice to any other right or remedy available to the Company, the Company may: